PerFuchs/safra-termination-detection-fault-tolerant/README.md

  * `<node-number>.chandyMisra` \\ `<node-number>.afekKuttenYung` contains the output of the basic algorithm.
 For CM: <nodeNumber> <distance> <parent>
     For AKY: <nodeNumber> <parent> <distance> <root>
  * `<node-number>.log` a timestamped log of all relevant events on a single node e.g. sending of a token or calling announce
- * `.error` a line separated collection of all problems identified in this run a list of possible errors and there interpretation is given below
+ * `.error` a line separated collection of all problems identified in this run a list of possible errors and their interpretation is given below
- * `.warn` a line separated collection of less severed problems with a run.
+ * `.warn` a line separated collection of less severe problems with a run.
 Meant to be reviewed in the case of errors.
- * `safraStatistics.csv` The measured metrics in csv format.
+ * `safraStatistics.csv` The measured metrics in CSV format.
  * Optionally: `.legitEarlyAnnounce` if I manually reviewed this repetition and concluded the early termination detection was caused by a crash detection event shortly before or after
  * Optionally: `.cmError` if I manually reviewed this repetition and concluded that the incorrect Chandy-Misra result was caused by a bug in the Chandy-Misra algorithm and not by a bug in Safra's algorithm
 Possible errors:
  * Chandy Misra miscalculated the sink tree
    * Reason 1: Bug in Chandy Misra
-   * Termination has been detected to early and Chandy Misra could not finish in this case also the error "Announce was called before actual termination" is present
+   * Termination has been detected too early and Chandy Misra could not finish in this case also the error "Announce was called before actual termination" is present
  * "Announce was called before actual termination" announce has been called too early by Safra according to the definition of termination used.